sotw/ponyFetcher/README.md

 ######History

-1.Xuite ajax method has changed to post. map it!
+1. Xuite ajax method has changed to post. map it!
-2.Now you can add data(file) to add new target example
+2. Now you can add data(file) to add new target example
 ```diff
 animaA www.13fb4.com